 It is best to avoid these consequences by keeping your title in good order at all times.
 If you do lose your title, contact your lender for a new one as soon as possible.

-This is why it's important for homeowners to protect themselves by obtaining a title insurance policy.
+This is why homeowners need to protect themselves by obtaining a title insurance policy.
 This will protect your home against losses due to a lawsuit and also give you an incentive if you sell your home before the lender forecloses on it for non-payment of the mortgage loan.

 How to Prevent Home Title Theft?